-We are seeking financial support as match funding for this project through a loan from the Invest to Redesign Reserve.
-This will be used for the building of an outdoor covered events structure ('Events Pavilion') within the grounds at Abergavenny Castle & Museum.
+We are seeking support for the building of an outdoor covered events structure ('Events Pavilion') within the grounds at Abergavenny Castle & Museum.
 An accompanying Events Programme will run alongside from 2018.
-Subject to funding and planning the Events Pavilion will be built in Autumn/Winter 2018/19
+Subject to funding and planning the Events Pavilion will be built in Autumn/Winter 2019/20